-A prosecutor must prove the following to convict a person of rape:
+A prosecutor must prove the following elements of the crime in order to convict you of rape:

-- the defendant had sexual intercourse with another person,
+- you committed an act of sexual intercourse with another person,

-- the parties were not married at the time,
+- you were not married to the victim at the time,

 - the other person did not consent to the sexual intercourse, and

-- the accused accomplished the act by using any of the following:
+- you accomplished the act by using any of the following: